AyeCode/invoicing/readme.txt

 == Changelog ==

+= 2.2.5 =
+* Change the address format for userswp account page - CHANGED

 = 2.2.4 =
 * Authorize.NET improvements - ADDED
 * Payment gateways can now only be activated in their respective settings sections - CHANGED